-This delicious restaurant-style Egg Drop Soup Recipe is made with simple ingredients like chicken stock, eggs, soy sauce, and scallions.
-Just like at your favorite Chinese restaurant, enjoy this easy egg drop soup in less than 20 minutes.
+Egg Drop Soup is quick and easy to make at home with simple ingredients including chicken broth, eggs, soy sauce, and scallions.
+Just like at your favorite Chinese restaurant, enjoy this cozy and comforting egg drop soup recipe in less than 20 minutes.

 What is Egg Drop Soup?

-Unlike in Chinese cuisine, Westernized egg drop soup is often thickened with cornstarch whereas those versions found in China are typically of a thinner consistency.
+Unlike in Chinese cuisine, Westernized egg drop soup is often thickened with cornstarch whereas those versions found in China are (usually) of a thinner consistency.

 Ingredients in Egg Drop Soup